Advice & Resources

 What parents need to know: Content will be visible to other users of the App all around the world instantly.

-Advertised as a social networking site where kids can make new friends.
+Advertised as a social networking site where users can make new friends.

 The Skout app and site offer several ways to connect with other users, including “saying hi” via someone’s profile, watching live streams (or going live), chatting with people who have “liked” you back, or using the “Buzz” feature to access a feed of local users (that appears to be a Facebook feed) who are mostly posting selfies.